Varosync/Jinja/README.md

 This pipeline successfully established the necessary data infrastructure for committor prediction.
 The remaining challenges are primarily architectural.

 1. **Model Enhancement:** The current readout head will be replaced with a cross-attention Transformer layer to better capture relationships between the constant amino acid sequence and dynamic structure tokens, potentially addressing the mode collapse issue.
-2. **Advanced Analysis:** Once model performance is improved (R² > 0.8), the reweighting algorithm (based on Paper 3) will be implemented to generate quantitative free energy landscapes and enable allosteric site discovery.
+2. **Advanced Analysis:** Once model performance is improved (R² > 0.8), a reweighting algorithm will be implemented to generate quantitative free energy landscapes and enable allosteric site discovery.